San Francisco'sIconic Eats In Every Neighborhood

-The mussels at Chez Maman West on Gough St. are unstopably good.
+The mussels at Chez Maman West on Gough St. are unstoppably good.
 When we say that, we mean you'll have a hard time stopping yourself from ordering more!

 The home of hippie-dom still has its free-loving style, as well as some more recent, tasty additions.

-At Magnolia Gastropub & Brewery, you can choose from andouille, English banger, currywurst, or beer bratwurst—or you can have all four, by ordering the full sausage board with sauerkraut and stone ground mustard.
+At Magnolia Gastropub & Brewery, you can choose from andouille, or beer bratwurst—or you can have both by ordering the full sausage board with sauerkraut, levain bread, and stone ground mustard.